Canon 100D vs Sony A99 II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (A99 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony A99 II

-The physical size and weight of the Canon 100D and the Sony A99 II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Sony A99 II.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably larger (40 percent) than the Canon 100D.
 Moreover, the A99 II is substantially heavier (109 percent) than the 100D.
 It is noteworthy in this context that the A99 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.